elephantscale/es-training-new/vault-consul/slides/Vault_scalability.md

 management, development, security, operations, automation, and network teams.
 If it is not feasible to include all parties in the workshop, representatives from each team can be included in the workshop.

-Note: Often, the workshop's participating members are defined as a virtual team that will see the project from the beginning to end.
+* Often, the workshop's participating members are defined as a virtual team that will see the project from the beginning to end.
 These virtual teams are created in place of a full-time team, as most participants still have day-to-day responsibilities.
 Members of this team frequently become part of the support team after the project is completed.

-During the workshop, participants should provide input in determining the business, technical, security, and end-user requirements in which the Vault solution and architecture should meet.
+* During the workshop, participants should provide input in determining the business, technical, security, and end-user requirements in which the Vault solution and architecture should meet.
 These critical decisions should be well documented and shared with all involved parties within the organization.
 After requirements are agreed upon and